jofus101/jofus101.github.io/_posts/2015-04-28-friends-for-a-time-and-place.md

 It's natural for a relationship to be born from a specific setting, and it's natural that it might not survive outside of that setting.
 The fact that it hasn't actively survived all of life's changes doesn't lessen it's significance.

 I try not to worry if the nature of a current relationship changes or fades.
-What it was is worthy of my respect and appreciation, and you never know when an old relationship my flourish again in new setting.
+What it was is worthy of my respect and appreciation, and you never know when an old relationship may flourish again in new setting.